the-ak-foundation/embedded-training-program/README.md

   > **Note:** The contest platform is normally closed and is only opened during the official AK Foundation training programs and competitions.
 >

-## 3. Game development on the AK base kit
+## 3. AK base kit game development

 ### Purpose